superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 "Based on the context provided, the dangers of hallucinations in the context of machine learning and natural language processing are that they can lead to inaccurate or incorrect results, particularly in customer support and content creation.
 These hallucinations, which are false pieces of information generated by a generative model, can have disastrous consequences in use cases where there's more at stake than simple internet searches.
 In short, machine hallucinations can be dangerous because they can lead to false information being presented as fact, which can have serious consequences in real-world applications."

-Our advanced RAG pipeline result appears to be relatively precise, avoid hallucinations, and effectively integrate of retrieved context into generated output.
+Our advanced RAG pipeline result appears to be relatively precise, avoid hallucinations, and effectively integrate retrieved context into generated output.
 Note: generation is not a fully deterministic process, so if you run this code yourself, you may receive slightly different output.

 ## Conclusion